Afterword

 Code is never complete, it is just abandoned.

-Not all of the features will make it into the next release and may be de-prioritised.
+Not all features will make it into the next release and may be de-prioritised.
 The list is not in any particular order

 Some will be implemented, some will probably be ignored (anything geospatial is probably not going to be included).